mitchhentges/json-parse/README.md

 # Json Parse [![Build Status](https://travis-ci.org/mitchhentges/json-parse.svg?branch=master)](https://travis-ci.org/mitchhentges/json-parse)

 A tool to quickly parse JSON into Java maps and lists.
-Consistently faster (sometimes more than 4x) than FasterXML's Jackson with an extremely small memory footprint.
+Significantly faster than FasterXML's Jackson with an extremely small memory and size footprint.

 _Lower is better:_